l7mp/stunner/README.md

 var pc = new RTCPeerConnection(ICE_config);
 ```

-The `iceTransportPolicy` can be optionally set to `relay`, which will make sure that the client
+The `iceTransportPolicy` can be optionally set to `relay`, which will make sure that clients will
-will skip the generation of host and server-reflexive ICE candidates (which will never work with
+skip the generation of host and server-reflexive ICE candidates (which will never work with STUNner
-STUNner anyway) and immediately start by TURN relay candidates.
-Setting this policy will speed up
+anyway) and immediately start by TURN relay candidates.
+Setting this policy will speed up call
-call establishment substantially, especially with trickle ICE.
+establishment substantially, especially with trickle ICE.

 ### Examples